sheffield-bioinformatics-core/wrangling-genomics/_episodes/01-background.md

 > ## Challenge
 >
-> Based on the metadata, can you answer the following questions?
+> Based on the metadata, can you answer the following questions using a spreadsheet such as Excel?
 >
 > 1. How many rows and how many columns are in this data?
 > 2. How many different super populations are there?